algosup/2022-2023-project-1-smart-signage-Project-3-group/functional.md

 # Risks and assumptions
 ## About the laws
 In France, according to the law the LEDs must be off during the night, between 1:00AM and 6:00AM (French time).
+In France, According to the law it is forbidden to flash the signs (visible to the naked eye).

 # Non goals
 This version will **not** support the following features: